KarlKKang/kissshot/patches/README.md

 To apply the patches, just run the `tools/run_all.sh` script on the Unraid system to be patched.
 The `kernel-compiler` and `squashfs-tools` docker images and the `kernel-compiler-keyring` docker volume are required.
 They can be found in `../containers`.
 The patch is version-specific.
 Currently it's for Unraid 7.0.1.
 Old files are kept in the `backup` folder on the flash drive.

+To move the config folder to a Btrfs image, run `tools/build_config_img.sh` on the Unraid system.
+The original config folder will be moved to `config.old`, which can be deleted after verifying that the new config image works.

 To apply new patches to an updated Unraid version, the `backup` folder needs to be deleted to avoid reverting back to the old version.